Death and injury as a result of anaesthesia

+Unfortunately, many things can go wrong during surgery, especially the anaesthetic itself.
 No-one likes to think of a bad outcome of surgery.
 For most people, a bad experience with an anaesthetic is confined to unpleasant side effects, including nausea and vomiting and low blood pressure.
 For a few people, there is permanent damage, like paralysis or brain damage.
-A very small number of patients die as a result of anesthesic.
+A very small number of patients die as a result of anaesthesia.

 The exact number is difficult to ascertain given different definitions and understandings of anaesthetic mortality.
-Death during surgery is not necessarily as a result of the anesthetic, and patients must remember that the condition that led them to need surgery may be the cause of death.
+Death during surgery is not necessarily a result of the anaesthetic, and patients must remember that the condition that led them to need surgery may be the cause of death.

 Also, patients should do all that they can to ensure that they are fit for anaesthetic, by living a healthy lifestyle and ensuring that their anaesthetist has been informed of all prior health conditions, current medications and previous experiences with anaesthetic.